dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

    :parameter test: A Dylan expression *bnf*.
 A function of one argument
      called on the condition to test applicability of the handler.
    :parameter init-args: A Dylan expression *bnf*.
 A sequence of
-     initialization arguments used to make an instance of the handler’s condition class.
+     initialization arguments used to make an instance of the handler's condition class.
    :parameter handler: A Dylan expression *bnf*.
 A function of two
      arguments,
    :parameter condition: and *next-handler*, that is called on a
-     condition which matches the handler’s condition class and test function.
+     condition which matches the handler's condition class and test function.

    :description: